Weijt133/car_plate_detection_recognition/README.md

 ## 📖 Project Overview

+- **Framework**: PyTorch

-This repository implements a two-stage deep-learning pipeline for vehicle license-plate detection and recognition.
+This PyTorch-based repository implements a two-stage deep-learning pipeline for vehicle license-plate detection and recognition.
 We leverage transfer learning to fine-tune a pre-trained YOLOv5 model on real-world images and then adapt it to low-visibility (“hazy”) conditions.

 ---